Devilx86/ImpostorModmenu/README.md

 ## Injecting Menu
 - Compile the menu in android studio or download the release build.
+- Install apktool version 2.4.1 (or you may have issues when compiling the apk back)
 - Edit inject-apk.sh with path to amongus apk, the menu build and a keystore if you want the script to sign the build for you.
 - run ./inject-apk.sh
 - This will output an injected version of the game.